How to Insert Arrows in Excel: A Complete Guide

 Get curved arrows

-• Then, place it correctly.
-That’s it.
+• Place it correctly.

 Place curved arrows correctly